History of the Bible

 I did a lot of reading in preparation for this page.
 It's amazing how confidently some people assert their opinions.

 For example, one web site argued that the apostle John was surely martyred before the Gospel of John was written.
 Another web page was able to dismiss that argument with one sentence: "The earliest testimony to John's martyrdom is the 5th century."
+(Of course, John was not martyred at all, so both testimonies are irrelevant.)

 I can't give you certain dating and authorship on the NT.
 The evidence of the history of the Bible on all sides is too scanty and the emotional fever too high.
 Such a topic deserves an entire web site with a page for every book.
-Even then, you'll wind up mostly guessing smiley.
+Even then, you'll wind up mostly guessing.

 Q